Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 # Build New Project on LiBai

-Here we provide the basic guide for users to build new projects based on LiBai, and introduce how to use LiBai to achieve the least code work.
+Here we provide the basic guide for users to build new projects based on LiBai.
 The advantages of using LiBai to start a new project(such as paper reproduction and finetune task) are as follows:

 - Avoid redundant work, developers can directly inherit many built-in modules from LiBai.
 - Easily reproduce the experiments already run, because LiBai will save the configuration file automatically.